-This healthy black bean dip — flavored with fresh garlic, cilantro, jalapeño, lime juice, and cumin — is equally delicious served with tortilla chips or raw veggies!
+This healthy Zesty Black Bean Dip — flavored with fresh garlic, cilantro, jalapeño, lime juice, and cumin — is equally delicious served with tortilla chips or raw veggies!

 My first grader was home from school for the President’s Day holiday, but his younger brother still had preschool this morning.
 It was a rare opportunity to eat lunch with my biggest big boy in the absence of his 4-year-old best friend and biggest competitor for attention.
 So there we were, peacefully crunching away on our apples, when my son exclaimed, “Ouch!
 My tooth hurts!”